 At the beginning of your career in the Department, you will be asked to provide the name you wish to use for inclusion in all Department concentrations and contact lists.
-Once you choose this name, it will be the only authorized name published for the duration of your studies.
-Exceptions to this rule will be made on a case-by-case basis, with approval.
+It is requested that you only change your stage name at the beginning of each year.
+Exceptions can be made but the request must be submitted to the Head of Area and Production Manager who will review on a case-by-case basis.